tjfontaine/cloudnative/observability-and-analysis/logging/efk-stack/quickstart.md

 # Log Like You Mean It!
+A Quickstart Guide
-### A Quickstart for Logging Kubernetes Applications via an EFK Stack
+### Logging Kubernetes Applications via an EFK Stack

 Welcome to our EFK stack (Elastic Search, FluentD, Kibana) introduction series.
 This article will show you how to get up and running with EFK, quickly.

-In this quickstart we will apply the theory learned in our EFK Stack guide to create a production-ready logging and analysis stack installed on an Oracle Container Engine for Kubernetes (OKE) cluster through the use of Elasticsearch, FluentD, and Kibana.
-Check out our [EFK Stack Overview](logging.md) for a more in-depth explanation of how and why we are creating an EFK stack.
+In this quickstart, we will apply the theory learned in our guide, [a closer look at the EFK stack](logging.md) to create a production-ready logging and analysis stack installed on an Oracle Container Engine for Kubernetes (OKE) cluster through the use of Elasticsearch, FluentD, and Kibana.
+If you are entirely new to the EFK stack, please check out the guide mentioned above for a more in-depth explanation of how and why we are creating an EFK stack before starting this one.

 ## Requirements